Introduction / History

 What are their lives like?

-Most of the Afghani Tajik are farmers or herdsmen.
+Most of the Afghani Tajiks are farmers or herdsmen.
 The farmers raise cotton, barley, wheat, and various grains.
 They live in small villages that consist of flat roofed mud or stone houses.
 Some of the villagers follow a semi-nomadic way of life.
-In the winter they remain in the villages; whereas, in the summer they take their herds to higher altitudes.
-A few Tajik live in the major cities and work as merchants or highly skilled craftsmen.
-Since fleeing to Pakistan, some Afghani Tajik have been forced to work at whatever odd jobs they can find.
+In the winter they remain in the villages, whereas in the summer they take their herds to higher altitudes.
+A few Tajiks live in the major cities and work as merchants or highly skilled craftsmen.
+Since fleeing to Pakistan, some Afghani Tajiks have been forced to work at whatever odd jobs they can find.

 Tajik men typically wear turbans over brightly embroidered caps.
 Instead of covering their faces with veils, like most Muslim women, Tajik women cover their heads with shawls.
 The women who live in cities usually wear sack-like dresses that cover them from head to toe.

-The Tajik take great pride in their ethnic heritage.
+The Tajiks take great pride in their ethnic heritage.
 Their Indo-Iranian physical features and their language are very different from other ethnic groups in Central Asia.
-Preserving tradition is very important to the Tajik, and they use folklore to pass their customs to the next generation.
+Preserving tradition is very important to Tajiks, and they use folklore to pass their customs to the next generation.

 Tajik families are generally quite large.
 It is not uncommon for families to have seven or eight children.
 Marriages are still arranged by the parents, and wedding ceremonies follow the traditional Tajik customs.